mcfdn/mcfdn.github.io/_posts/2016-08-01-customising-api-responses-in-laravel-5.md

 ---
 layout: post
-title: Customising API responses in Laravel 5
+title: Customising API Responses in Laravel 5
 description: Laravel makes it really easy to return a JSON response from the API you're building; you simply return the value from your route or controller action and it will be JSON encoded automatically, ready to be consumed.
 ---